-Encephalitis is inflammation of the brain tissue.
-Most cases are caused by viral infections.
-In rare cases it can also be caused by bacteria.
+Encephalitis is an inflammation of the brain tissue.
+It’s most often caused by viral infections.
+In some cases, bacterial infections can cause encephalitis.

-There are two main types of encephalitis—primary and secondary.
-Primary encephalitis is when a virus directly infects the brain and spinal cord.
-Secondary encephalitis is when an infection that starts elsewhere travels to your brain.
+There are two main types of encephalitis: primary and secondary.
+Primary encephalitis occurs when a virus directly infects the brain and spinal cord.
+Secondary encephalitis occurs when an infection starts elsewhere in the body and then travels to your brain.

 Many different viruses can cause encephalitis.
-It is helpful to categorize the potential causes into three groups: common viruses, childhood viruses, and arboviruses.
+It’s helpful to categorize the potential causes into three groups: common viruses, childhood viruses, and arboviruses.

 Other common viruses that can cause encephalitis include: